Traveling waves and homogeneous fragmentation

-\begin{rem}\rm In the above proof, when dealing with the almost sure convergence (\ref{intwosenses}) for uniformly bounded $f$, the replacement argument we offer for Lemma 5 of Harris {\it et al.} \cite{HKK} applies equally well to the case that the fragmentation process is dissipative.
-This requires however book keeping through the paper of Bertoin \cite{Be4}, which assumes conservativeness, in order to verify that the $L^q$ estimates are still valid.
+\begin{rem} In the above proof, when dealing with the almost sure convergence (\ref {intwosenses}) for uniformly bounded $f$, the replacement argument we offer for Lemma~5 of Harris, Knobloch and Kyprianou \cite{HKK} applies equally well to the case that the fragmentation process is dissipative.
+This requires however, some bookkeeping based around the computations in Bertoin \cite{Be4}, which assumes conservativeness, in order to verify that the $L^q$ estimates are still valid.
 The consequence of this observation is that the moment condition (A3) in \cite{HKK} is unnecessary.
-This clears up the inconvenience of the aforementioned condition which, in fact, is equivalent to the condition that the dislocation measure has finite total mass. \end{rem}
+In fact, the aforementioned condition (A3) is equivalent to the condition that the dislocation measure has finite total mass in that context. \end{rem}

-The next result gives us a strong law with respect to the weights (\ref{mgweights}) for the regime $p\in(0, \overline p]$.
+The next result gives us a strong law with respect to the weights (\ref {mgweights}) for the regime $p\in(0, \overline p]$.
 For this we recall also that the measure $D^{(p)} $ was defined for $p\in(0,\overline p]$ in Proposition \ref{P:CMJ-conditions} by

 and its intensity was denoted by $\mu^{(p)}$.
-It is also worth recalling that the L\'evy measure associated with the tagged fragment $\xi_\cdot : = -\log |\Pi_1(\cdot)|$ is denoted by $m(dx)$ for $x>0$.
+It is also worth recalling that the L\'evy measure associated with the tagged fragment $\xi_\cdot: = -{\log}|\Pi_1(\cdot)|$ is denoted by $m(dx)$ for $x>0$.
 Moreover, under the measure $\mathbb{P}^{(p)}$ where $p>\underline{p}$, the aforementioned L\'evy measure takes the form $e^{-px}m(dx)$ for $x>0$.

 \begin{theorem} Fix $p\in(0,\op]$.
-Let $f:(0,\infty)\rightarrow\mathbb{R}$ such that $f(x)\leq Ce^{\epsilon x}$ for some $C>0$ and $\epsilon>0$ satisfying $|\Phi(p-\epsilon)|<\infty$.
+Let $f\dvtx[0,\infty)\rightarrow[0,\infty)$ such that $f(x)\leq Ce^{\epsilon x}$ for some $C>0$ and $\epsilon>0$ satisfying $|\Phi(p-\epsilon)|<\infty$.
 Then, almost surely,

 where

 \end{theorem}